 - What could go wrong?

 - What are the exceptions to these assertions?

 - What are all of the reasons this won’t work?

-Anticipate that your in-house legal technology project will be met with this skepticism.
+Anticipate that your in-house legal department software project will be met with this skepticism.
 Remember it’s not a reflection of the project value, that these questions can be useful, and lead you to a better outcome, provided they don't slow your progress.

 Communicate with lawyers on their own terms